Andrea Raggi

-Andrea Raggi (/it/; born 24 June 1984) is an Italian retired professional footballer who played as a defender.
+Andrea Raggi (/it/; born 24 June 1984) is an Italian former professional footballer who played as a defender.
 He was a versatile player, being capable of playing both as a centre back and as a right back.

 Club career

 Raggi started his footballing career with Empoli, where he spent a total of four seasons with the first team.

 Palermo

 On 28 May 2008, Empoli announced his sale to Palermo for €7 million on a four-year contract.

 His failure to break into the first team led Palermo to send Raggi out on loan to a number of teams.
 In January 2009 he joined Sampdoria, then moving again to spend the whole of the 2009–10 season with Bologna.

 Bari loan

 In July 2010, he was loaned out for a third consecutive time, joining Bari.
 He was out-favoured by Giampiero Ventura in mid-season, who originally expected Raggi to play as a centre-back.
 Instead, Raggi was the starting right-back as Andrea Masiello, originally a right-back, remained as a temporary centre-back which Masiello already played since January 2010.
 He also played as a left-back to replace Alessandro Parisi against Roma on 12 December.
 After the closure of the winter transfer window, Parisi and Masiello re-took the full-backs position, after the signing of centre-back Kamil Glik.
 Raggi blamed Ventura for playing so few games.

 The following August, he permanently moved to Bologna, for €200,000.